 - As there are no heat losses as with water stored in a tank, they're often cheaper to run than storage systems.

 - Electric models will use the full electricity tariff for whenever they are in use, so running costs may be higher than for an off-peak tank, but less than a continuous tank system.

 - The size you need (flow rate in litres per minute) depends more on the number of hot water outlets the heater has to serve than on the number of people in the household.
 As a general rule, for a two-bathroom house you need a flow rate of about 22–24 L/min.
 Talk to your supplier to find the right capacity for your home.

 - We've had members advise that their continuous flow water heaters were not turning on because of a combination of low flow showerheads and too high a trigger point for the hot water heater to start up; essentially, the water flow was not sufficient for the water heating to be triggered.
 Keep this in mind if you are considering having low-flow shower heads and a continuous flow hot water heater, and confirm the trigger point is set appropriately.

 Which brand is best?

-We surveyed our members in 2015 about their hot water systems to find the brands they found most reliable, that they were most satisfied with, and which gave the best after-sales service.
-See the results here.
+We surveyed our members in 2017 about their hot water systems to find the brands they found most reliable, that they were most satisfied with, and which gave the best after-sales service.
+See the hot water reliability survey results.